Norcross, Georgia: Media

 The main newspaper of Greater Atlanta is the Atlanta Journal-Constitution.

 The Spanish language newspaper El Nuevo Georgia has its headquarters in unincorporated Gwinnett County near Norcross.

 Filming

 The ABC Studios television show Resurrection was filmed in the town square and all around Norcross.

-The 2018 film Love, Simon has a carnival themed scene filmed in the Norcross town square.

 All Elite Wrestling conducted their television tapings at The Nightmare Factory training facility operated by one of their coach/wrestlers, Q. T. Marshall, in Norcross in March 2020 during the COVID-19 epidemic.